IaC Lab 3 -- Using GitLab CI to run Ansible playbooks and build new IOS XE Virtual Routers

 ```

-## Part 4: Virtual routers configuration
+## Part 4: Configure the virtual routers

-### Step 1: Create the `03_configure_routers.yml` playbook
+### Step 1: Create the `03_configure_routers.yaml` playbook

-Here is a copy of the [**03_configure_routers.yml**](https://gitlab.inetdoc.net/iac/lab-03/-/blob/main/03_configure_routers.yml?ref_type=heads):
+Here is a copy of the [**03_configure_routers.yaml**](https://gitlab.inetdoc.net/iac/lab03/-/blob/main/03_configure_routers.yaml?ref_type=heads):

 ```yaml=